 I’m passionate about sharing food from home(Taiwan) with the world.
 There is so much about Taiwanese food– the people, the history and the stories.
-Hopefully, CHOOCHOO-ca-CHEW will give you a little insight on what Taiwan is like through food.
-I’m recreating authentic recipes with local farmers market finds that you can easily recreate in your own kitchen!
+CHOOCHOO-ca-CHEW will give you a little insight on what Taiwan is like through recipes.
+I’m developing recipes with local farmers market finds you can recreate in your own kitchen!

 I have a degree in fashion design and worked for Nike and Quiksilver as a window display designer/visual merchandiser but wanted to live a simpler life with less impact on our land.
 I want to go back to the basics, and what’s more basic and important than the food you eat every day?
 The society has become so fast-paced, most have forgotten what’s truly important.
 I’m trying to slow down, be less stressed, live minimal, create less waste, and eat better.

 I believe in healthy eating, but not by going vegan, gluten-free, 100% organic or following trends, I believe in eating local, seasonal and making food from scratch.
 Eating local does not only support small independent businesses but also helps you eat seasonally and creates less waste!
 People are so used to buying pre-made food from stores because it is “easier and faster” but all I see is the trash it creates and the marketing strategies that make people think junk food is “healthy”.
 Making food from scratch helps me learn what’s really in my food, I most likely won’t put things I don’t think I can eat in it, there are no chemical preservatives and it’s fresh so it tastes better.